The View from the Bridge

 [PDF file]: […] Larkin.
 HE Lobster story begins in Edinburgh in 1948 when Ramsay was born, the eldest child of a food chemist father and housewife mother.
 Both parents were Communist Party members until the Soviet invasion of Hungary in 1956, so Ramsay grew up in a bookish, lefty atmosphere which encouraged a sort of instinctive hostility […]

-[…] body Le Cercle’.
-Van Vurren mentioned a Le Cercle meeting in 1984 which discussed the serious threat of infiltration of socialist parties in Europe and elsewhere by communist agents.
+[PDF file]: […] body Le Cercle’.
+Van Vuuren mentioned a Le Cercle meeting in 1984 which addressed the serious threat of infiltration of socialist parties of Europe and elsewhere by communist agents.
 There was talk of left-wing Swedish Prime Minister Olof Palme.
 A year and half later Palme was assassinated.
 But so what?
 Does Nicholson want us […]

 Accessibility Toolbar